shango/shango.github.io/aws_workstation.md

 5. Log back in using RDP.

-6. Open the Windows Start menu, search for "dcv", and open **NICE DCV Server Console**.
+6. Open the Windows Start menu, search for "dcv", and open **Amazon DCV Server Console**.

 7. In the **DCV Server Console**:
    - Go to the **Security** tab